kinecosystem/kin-ecosystem-android-sdk/README.md

 ```
 APP_ID="YOUR_APP_ID" // The issuer (iss).
 Default = 'test'.

-RS512_PRIVATE_KEY="YOUR_RS512_PRIVATE_KEY” // For production, JWT is created by server side with RS512 signature.
+RS512_PRIVATE_KEY="YOUR_RS512_PRIVATE_KEY" // Used only for sample app, for production create the JWT by server side with ES256 signature.

 ```

+>**NOTE:** For production, create the JWT by server side with ES256 signature.

 ## Integrating with the Kin SDK ##